Luminous Late-time Radio Emission from Supernovae Interacting with Circumbinary Material: Radio emission from CSM produced by binary interaction

 In some of our models, we remove the entire hydrogen (H) envelope before the onset of core He burning, whereas in others, we allow the star to retain some H at the onset of our binary evolution simulations (noted in Table \ref{tab:hestarmodels}).
 At the onset of core carbon (C) burning, the H-poor models retain a total mass of $\sim 10^{-2}\, M_{\odot}$ of H, which is consistent with the predicted H mass at the end of core He burning for solar metallicity stars from, e.g., \cite{laplace2020}.
 In principle, the amount of H-rich envelope at the onset of core C burning is sensitive to the binary evolution history of the stripped star, as well as modeling choices when creating the stripped star model.
 Variations in the H mass retained after He burning will alter the composition and density of the outermost CSM in these models.

 We assume non-conservative mass transfer where the mass is removed from the system in the vicinity of the accretor.
-The assumption that nearly all the mass transferred is lost from the system is appropriate in the case of a NS companion, since we find mass transfer rates in our binary models of $\gtrsim 10^{-4}\, M_{\odot}\, \rm{yr}^{-1}$ that exceed the Eddington-limited rate of a NS ($\dot{M}_{\rm Edd} \sim 4\times 10^{-8}\, M_{\odot}\, \rm{yr}^{-1}$) by many orders of magnitude.
-For a MS star, we also expect non-conservative mass transfer as for the mass transfer rates of our models, the mass accretion will likely inflate the companion's stellar envelope enough for the companion to overflow its Roche lobe on short timescales of $10^2$--$10^3$ yr \citep[][]{Lau24}.
-Models of rapid accretion at these mass transfer rates show the star to remain inflated for $\approx10^5$ yr, which is longer than the time until core collapse from the onset of mass transfer in our binary models.
-As a result, we expect in the case of a MS star that this process will facilitate a majority of the transferred mass to leave the binary system and form a circumbinary outflow.
+The assumption that nearly all the mass transferred is lost from the system is appropriate in the case of a neutron star (NS) companion, since we find mass transfer rates in our binary models of $\gtrsim 10^{-4}\, M_{\odot}\, \rm{yr}^{-1}$ that exceed the Eddington-limited rate of a NS ($\dot{M}_{\rm Edd} \sim 4\times 10^{-8}\, M_{\odot}\, \rm{yr}^{-1}$) by many orders of magnitude.
+As the companion is represented as a point mass in our binary simulations, our calculations are most representative of a scenario where the accretor is a $M_c=1.4\, M_{\odot}$ NS companion.